mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 - `hsi-ui-combobox` &mdash; A component that is an outer wrapper for other components in the combobox.
-- `hsi-ui-textbox` **or** `hsi-ui-editable-textbox` **or** `hsi-ui-ng-form-editable-textbox` &mdash;
-  A component that is always visible, and can be used to open and close the listbox.
+- `hsi-ui-textbox` **or** `hsi-ui-editable-textbox` &mdash; A component that is always visible, and can be used to open and close the listbox.
 Contains a label, or, if editable, an input into which the user can type.
 - `hsi-ui-listbox` &mdash; A component that is hidden until the user interacts with the textbox.
   Contains the options that the user can select.
 - `hsi-ui-listbox-option` &mdash; A component that creates an option in the listbox.